Permit Hearings & Notices

 The District’s Board of Directors may deny or grant in full or in part a permit application, and issue a permit in any amount less than, equal to, or exceeding the amount claimed in the application, based upon the evidence received at the hearing and notwithstanding the General Manager’s recommendation.

-In order to protest the General Manager’s recommendation or request a contested case hearing on an application, the applicant or an affected person, in accordance with District Rule 7.60, must: (1) submit in writing a contested case hearing request so that it is received by the District prior to the hearing date; or (2) appear before the Board at the preliminary hearing and oppose the application or recommendation.
-Written requests received after the deadline will not be considered timely filed, and will not be further processed by the District.
+In order to request a contested case hearing on an application, the applicant or an affected person, in accordance with District Rules must provide the District with a written request for a contested case hearing seven (7) days before the date of the intended action stated in this notice.
+Written requests received after this deadline will not be considered timely filed, and will not be further processed by the District.

 Permit Hearing notices will be posted and filed with the Burnet County Clerk’s office, a copy posted in the hallway of the Burnet County Courthouse in a place convenient and readily accessible to the general public at all times and posted on the door and on an outside window of the District Office for a time period as specified in the District Rules and as certified in the hearing notice.